sepro/MemoBoard/README.md

 # Front-end development

+Install all packages through npm

+    npm install

+Build ./memoboard/static/js/bundle.js using webpack

+    webpack -p

-Install all packages through npm, **the jsPDF package doesn't work (with webpack), but the debug version does.
+**the jsPDF package doesn't work (with webpack), but the debug version does.
 Therefore it has been included as an external source**